spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/1-polyglot-python-processor.md

 Create Data Flow `text-reversal` Stream.

 ```
-stream create --name text-reversal --definition "http --server.port=32123 | python-processor --reverestring=true  | log"
+stream create --name text-reversal --definition "http --server.port=32123 | python-processor --reversestring=true  | log"
 ```

 The `http` source listens for incoming http messages on port `32123` and forwards them to the `python-processor`.
-The processor is configured to reverse the input messages (e.g. `reverestring=true`) and sends them downstream to the `log` sink.
+The processor is configured to reverse the input messages (e.g. `reversestring=true`) and sends them downstream to the `log` sink.

 Deploy the stream using the `kubernetes.createNodePort` property to expose the HTTP port to the local host